Confrontation

 Genesis 12:11-13, Jasher 15:3-7

-And it came to pass, when he came near to enter into Egypt as they were walking by the border of the brook Mitzraim, that he said to Sarai, his beautiful wife, “Behold now, I know that you are a fair woman to look upon because God has created you beautifully: therefore it shall come to pass when the Egyptians shall see you, that they shall say, ‘This is his wife,’ and they will kill me because they do not fear God, but they will save you alive.
-Say that you are my sister: that it may be well with me for your sake; and my soul shall live because of you.”
+As they were approaching Egypt near the border of the brook Mitzraim, Abram said to his wife Sarai, “Look, I know that you are a beautiful woman because God has made you that way.
+So when the Egyptians see you, they’ll say, ‘This is his wife,’ and they’ll kill me because they don’t fear God, but they’ll let you live.
+Say you’re my sister so that it will go well for me because of you, and I’ll be spared because of you.”

-And Abram commanded the same to all those that came with him to Egypt on account of the famine; also his nephew Lot he commanded, saying, “If the Egyptians ask you concerning Sarai say she is the sister of Abram.”
+Abram gave the same instructions to everyone traveling with him into Egypt because of the famine.
+He even told his nephew Lot, “If the Egyptians ask about Sarai, say she is the sister of Abram.”

 Abram leaves the brook Mitzraim for Egypt and the Egyptians find Sarai hidden in a chest